-With the advent of the Green re-revolution, there has been intensive use of agricultural technology.
-Efficient farms and adoption of traditional best farming practices, have raised the bar and propelled the growth of agriculture in India.
-However, agriculture today faces the new challenges of climate change, exploding population, water scarcity and lack of traceability.
+With the advent of the Green revolution, there has been intensive use of agricultural technology.
+Efficient farms and the adoption of traditional best farming practices, have raised the bar and propelled the growth of agriculture in India.
+However, agriculture today faces the new challenges of climate change, exploding population, water scarcity, and lack of traceability.
 There then arises a need for agri-innovation, which can be used for uniform and instantaneous dissemination of knowledge and integration of all stakeholders and processes to ensure better monitoring and traceability.

-Big data can be leveraged in a multitude of ways including the formulation of robust and scalable policies, processes and systems, the ease and convenience of real time governance, monitoring, controlling and optimization.
+Big data can be leveraged in a multitude of ways including the formulation of robust and scalable policies, processes and systems, the ease and convenience of real-time governance, monitoring, controlling, and optimization.

-“Large-scale pilots are being digitised in four districts of Bihar and Madhya Pradesh to test the effectiveness of digital apps to generate climate resilient solutions.
-There is a demand and need to develop resilience in agriculture, to safeguard agaisnt regular weather shocks in the short-term and catastrophic climate change in the long.
+“Large-scale pilots are being digitized in four districts of Bihar and Madhya Pradesh to test the effectiveness of digital apps to generate climate-resilient solutions.
+There is a demand and need to develop resilience in agriculture, to safeguard against regular weather shocks in the short-term and catastrophic climate change in the long.
 The global climate crisis is one of the biggest challenges facing Indian farmers today,” said a World Bank expert.

 In less than a month, Pratima Devi completes a visit to all the farm plots in her village that are registered to get agro-advisories.
 “Women farmers appreciate my efforts and have started trusting my advice because they see a positive difference on their farms,” she adds.

-Our pioneering digital tools are being developed and utilized as a part of both SLACC and NRLP, which are supported by the World Bank.
+Our pioneering digital tools are being utilized as a part of both SLACC and NRLP, which are supported by the World Bank.
 Funded by the Special Climate Change Fund under the Global Environment Facility (GEF), the SLACC project aims to empower at least 10,000 farmers to adopt climate-resilient practices.

-Cropin has successfully digitized over 6.1 million acres of farms, can detect and monitor over 388 crops and 9400 crop varieties.
-Our solutions are location agnostic and have been used in over 52 countries, across diverse terrains and geographies.
-With a client retention rate of 98%, CropIn has met and exceeded expectations of 225 clients around the world.
+Cropin has successfully digitized over 6.1 million acres of farms and can detect and monitor over 388 crops and 9400 crop varieties.
+Our solutions are location-agnostic and have been used in over 52 countries across diverse terrains and geographies.
+With a client retention rate of 98%, Cropin has met and exceeded the expectations of 225 clients around the world.

-Over 500 community professionals and other functionaries have been systematically trained by Cropin Technology on farmer data digitization, crop advisories and timely activity updates, weather advisories, farm area auditing, geo-tagging and crop health monitoring.
+Over 500 community professionals and other functionaries have been systematically trained by Cropin on farmer data digitization, crop advisories, timely activity updates, weather advisories, farm area auditing, geo-tagging, and crop health monitoring.
 These community professionals will serve as change agents to scale up the digital interventions in Bihar and Madhya Pradesh, and possibly to other states under the NRLP.

-CropIn Technology has developed a climate-smart advisory module that develops season-wise crop configurations for all the major crops and provides a weather-based advisory to SLACC farmers in the local Hindi language on predictive and curative measures promoting sustainable agriculture practices.
+Cropin Technology has developed a climate-smart advisory module that develops season-wise crop configurations for all the major crops and provides a weather-based advisory to SLACC farmers in the local Hindi language on predictive and curative measures promoting sustainable agriculture practices.

 Web- and mobile-based advisory dashboards have been developed to enable the Village Resource Professionals to get important insights around sowing, soil health, seed treatment, recommendations for harvesting fertilizer, and seven-day weather forecasts derived from the best available weather observation systems and forecast models.
 This data is then downscaled at the farm plot level to help smallholder farmers make effective decisions for their crops.
-The module also considers technical inputs in real-time from agriculture experts in state research institutions and farm alerts from village resource professionals to develop these practical agro-advisories.
+The module also considers technical inputs in real-time from agriculture experts in state research institutions and farm alerts from village resource professionals to develop these practical agri-advisories.

-After using CropIn technology a village resource professional was able to raise a number of alerts in Bihar and received many advisories from Cropin on sowing, soil health, seed treatment, and weather forecasts that benefited farmers.
+After using CropIn's platform, a village resource professional was able to raise a number of alerts in Bihar and received many advisories from Cropin on sowing, soil health, seed treatment, and weather forecasts that benefited farmers.
 Over time, he developed skills to interpret technical advisories, train farmers to apply information on their fields, and interact with Cropin professionals, which earned him the status of a master trainer.